meziantou/WebCrawler/README.md

 You can deploy the website on Azure for free:

 1. Create a free Web App
-2. Enable WebSockets in Application Settings ([section "Azure Hosting"](http://www.softfluent.com/blog/dev/2016/12/11/Using-Web-Sockets-with-ASP-NET-Core))
+2. Enable WebSockets in Application Settings ([Introduction to WebSockets on Windows Azure Web Sites](https://azure.microsoft.com/fr-fr/blog/introduction-to-websockets-on-windows-azure-web-sites/), [Using Web Sockets with ASP.NET Core](http://www.softfluent.com/blog/dev/2016/12/11/Using-Web-Sockets-with-ASP-NET-Core))
 3. Deploy the website using WebDeploy or FTP

 ## Blog posts